gravytates/portfolio/README.md

 ## Support and contact details

-_Please contact Grady Shelton at gradyish@gmail.com if you have any questions or need any support._
+_Please contact Grady L Shelton at gradyish@gmail.com if you have any questions or need any support._

 ## Technologies Used

 _Webpage is built with HTML and CSS, specifically with the bootstrap.css file/framework, and an additional custom css file.
-Many photos are links to external websites.
+Majority of photos link to external websites.
 Empty columns are used to create appropriate spacing in the 'about me' section.
-Grady L Shelton and Epicodus are not liable for anything which happens beyond portfolio.index.html webpage._
+Grady L Shelton and Epicodus are not liable for anything beyond the portfolio.index.html webpage._

 ### License

-Copyright (c) 2017 Grady L Shelton
+Copyright (c) 2017 Grady L Shelton.
 This software is licensed under the MIT license.